DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 This post will describe what an API is, how we can deploy it on AWS, what AWS is, as well as the code behind the infrastructure.

-Already have experience on the above?
+Already have experience on the above? <br>
-Feel free to have a look at the repo and API example url below to see how it works.
+Feel free to have a look at the repo and API URL below to see how it works.

 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repo-blue)][repo-link]